The API defines an interface to the following elements:

 Automation describes the cloud based nesting, thus before assigning it to a device or site.
 The cloud based nesting allows to define JIT-nesting and job processing.

-The REST calls are made over HTTP to api.aurelon.com in all regions besides China, where api.aurelon.cn is to be used.
+The REST calls are made over HTTPS to api.aurelon.com in all regions besides China, where api.aurelon.cn is to be used.
 To authenticate the calling application specific headers are required.
 Information about the authentication can be found in the chapter Authentication.

 Feedback on the status of jobs and devices after they have been created using the REST API are send using a WebSocket server.
 After opening a WebSocket connection your application can subscribe to the events its want to receive and will get those events through this channel.
+Details about the websocket API can be found in the chapter Notifications.